Radiergummi/foundation/README.md

 On a conceptual level, Foundation is exactly what it says: A foundation to build your projects on.
 If this works out as I intend it to, you'll never have to touch your functions.php again - kind of like nobody writes plain CSS anymore.

-Look at the following code that creates a new post type:
+Look at the following code that attaches a new action to `init`:

 ````php
 $myAction = new Action('example name', $callback);